Azure/cloud-scale-data-for-devs-guide/docs/migrate-to-azure-spring-apps.md

 - Discovery service

-- Spring Cloud Config Server linked to a Git repository
+- Config Server linked to a Git repository

 ![Diagram showing the parts of an application to be deployed to Azure Spring Apps.](media/migrate-to-azure-spring-apps/azure-spring-apps-deployment.png)